JozefJarosciak/X1/Validator-Instructions_Testnet.md

    }
    ```

-   Important: As a name of the server, do not include any special characters or spaces (e.g. XenPub_1 is valid, but something like "🐧XenPub #1" would not work).
+   Important: As a name of the server, do not include any special characters or spaces (e.g. Validator_1 is valid, but something like "🐧Validator #1" would not work).

 5. **Upload the JSON File:**
    Save the JSON file with a `.json` extension and upload it to your web server.
-In this example, the file is available at `https://xen.pub/other/x1-validator-1.json`, accessible to anyone with a web browser.
+The file should be available at `https://yourwebsite.pub/.../validator.json`, accessible to anyone with a web browser.

 6. **Update the X1 Testnet Smart Contract:**
    Visit the URL: [X1 Testnet Smart Contract](https://explorer.x1-testnet.xen.network/address/0x891416e8bDB4437d4D0D303781A3828262220581/write-proxy#address-tabs).